futurice/clojure-workshop/README.md

 The workshop is split into 7 sections

-1. Introduction
+0. Introduction in Clojure
-2. Basic Development - REPL
+1. Basic Development - REPL
-3. Backend Programming
+2. Backend Programming
-4. Introduction into Clojurescript
-5. Frontend Programming
+3. Frontend Programming with Clojurescript and Reagent
-6. Database (Extra credit)
+4. Database (Extra credit)
-7. Deploying (Extra credit)
+5. Deploying (Extra credit)

 ## License